-Using the experimental monthly statistics for Quarter 3 as a whole (July to September), GDP is provisionally estimated to have increased by 14.7%, after falling by a total of 22.0% across Quarters 1 and 2.
+- Using the experimental monthly statistics for Quarter 3 as a whole (July to September), GDP is provisionally estimated to have grown by 0.8% compared to the previous quarter.

 Important Information About This Release

 Estimates of monthly GDP growth are inherently more volatile than quarterly or annual growth.
 In normal times it would be sensible to concentrate on the smoother rolling quarterly growth rate (latest three months compared to previous three months).
-However, due to the exceptional economic circumstances at this time, results in this release are mostly presented in terms of monthly growth rates, or the cumulative change compared to February.
-In this release for September there are also provisional estimates in quarterly terms for Quarter 3 (July-September).
+However, due to the ongoing impacts of the coronavirus pandemic, results are mostly presented in terms of monthly growth rates, or the cumulative change compared to pre-pandemic levels in February 2020.
+Additionally, the September results enable provisional estimates for the whole of Quarter 3 to be reported.